fhause5/AWS-SysOps/udemy/README.md

 # RDS
 </span>

 * Force SSL connections rds.force_ssl-1
 ```
 GRANT USAGE ON *.* to 'mysql'@'%' REQUIRE SSL;
 ```

+* Can't create an instance from DB snapshoot
+(create clone of snapshot, then create an instance)
 * restore point time 5 minutes
 * db snapshots manually by user
 * storage autoscaling increase storage on RDS DB all DB